irs1318dev/scouting2020/README.md

 3. HTTP Server: The client tablets communicate with the server via Hypertext Transfer Protocol (HTTP).
 We use the *Cherrypy* Python module for the HTTP server.
 4. Data Anaysis: In addition to Structured Query Language (SQL), we use the *Pandas* Python package for data manipulation.
 5. Output: We use the *Bokeh* Python package to generate output charts and tables.
 We also use the *Xlsxwriter* Python package for exporting data to Excel spreadsheets.

-## Example Output
-Output data from the 2019 season is available at https://irs1318dev.github.io/scouting2019/.

 ### Notes
 1. FIRST stands for ***F**or **I**nspiration and **R**ecognition in **S**cience and **T**echnology*.
 FIRST's mission is to inspire young people to be science and technology leaders, by engaging them in exciting mentor-based programs that build engineering and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.
 Learn more at https://www.firstinspires.org/.